-Methodologically, this axiom set is forever unacceptable but economists swallowed it hook, line and sinker from Jevons/Walras/Menger onward to DSGE/RBC and its New Keynesian variants.
-The microfoundations approach is not a degenerated research program but has already been dead in the cradle.
+Methodologically, this axiom set is forever unacceptable but economists swallowed it hook, line, and sinker from Jevons/Walras/Menger onward to DSGE/RBC and its New Keynesian variants.
+The microfoundations approach is not a degenerate research program but has already been dead in the cradle.

 Keynes started the macrofoundations research program in the General Theory formally as follows: “Income = value of output = consumption + investment.
 Saving = income − consumption.
 Therefore saving = investment.” (p.
 63)